-- ☐ In Python: if a single version of OSFI is used, the library may be installed under the site-packages directory of the Python interpreter.
-If it ought to be distributed alongside the module, however, the OSFI-Python path can be added to the PYTHONPATH environment variable, or to the sys.path list. - ☐ In Matlab: the library needs to be available in the Matlab path.
+- ☐ In Python: two different approaches are feasible: - O Using Python modules: if a single version of OSFI is used, the library may be installed under the site-packages directory of the Python interpreter.
+If it ought to be distributed alongside the module, the OSFI Python modules shall be available in the directory in which the interpreter is running, or the OSFI Python path can be added to the PYTHONPATH environment variable, or to the sys.path list. - Using a Python package: a Python binary package can be generated from the distributed sources and installed in the system or in a virtual environment, being automatically available for any module that desires to import it. - ☐ In Matlab: the library needs to be available in the Matlab path.
 In general, the module function itself will be in the Matlab path, so the OSFI library files could be placed in the same folder, this may not be valid solution if the target folder may be cluttered.

-CMake can be used to aid in the install and distribution, since the OSFI build defines imported targets for the Python and Matlab OSFI libraries.
+If the Python/Matlab modules are going to be used as they are (first approach for Python and unique approach for Matlab), CMake can be used to aid in the install and distribution, since the OSFI build defines imported targets for the Python and Matlab OSFI libraries.
 Such targets are defined as INTERFACE libraries, which places them in the same category as C++ header-only libraries, for example.